Open Now Mon–Sat 8 AM – 6 PM | (984) 254-5642

 996/997: IMS Bearing Risk

 IMS bearing failure on 996 and early 997 flat-six engines averages $14,200 at the dealer for a full engine rebuild.
+Metal shavings contaminate the oil system, often totaling the engine entirely.
 Preventive replacement costs a fraction of that.

 💰